mvdh7/PyCO2SYS/README.md

 Each field in the output `CO2dict` corresponds to a column in the original MATLAB output `DATA`.
 The keys to the dict come from the original MATLAB output `HEADERS`.
 Vector inputs should be provided as Numpy arrays.
 Everything gets flattened with `ravel`.
 Single-value inputs are fine, they are automatically cast into correctly-sized arrays.

-For a more detailed explanation of all the inputs and outputs, see the [documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys/).
-It is also possible to provide Pandas Series and Xarray DataArrays [using the wrapper functions in the api module](https://pyco2sys.readthedocs.io/en/latest/co2sys/#using-the-pythonic-api).
+It is also possible to provide Pandas Series and Xarray DataArrays using the wrapper functions provided.
+For this and a more detailed explanation of all the inputs and outputs, see the [documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys/).

 You can also look at the [example scripts](examples) here in the repo, or there are also some [examples as Jupyter Notebooks](https://github.com/mvdh7/PyCO2SYS-examples) that you can try out without needing to install anything on your computer.